 Local Government in Australia is based on the principle of representative democracy.
 This means that the people elect representatives to their local Council to make decisions on their behalf.
-In New South Wales, local government elections are held every four years.
-The next election for Cessnock is to be held on 4 September 2021, due to the COVID-19 pandemic as confirmed by the Minister of Local Government, The Hon.
+In NSW, local government elections are usually held every four years.
+The next election for Cessnock is to be held on 4 December 2021, due to the COVID-19 pandemic as confirmed by the Minister of Local Government, The Hon.
 Shelley Hancock.

-At each election, voters elect twelve Councillors for a four year term.
-The Mayor of Cessnock is popularlyelected by the community.
+At each election, voters elect 12 Councillors for a four year term, however the election in December 2021 will be for a three year term instead due to the COVID-19 pandemic.
+The Mayor of Cessnock is popularly-elected by the community.
 All residents of the area who are on the electoral roll are eligible to vote.
 Property owners who live outside of the area and rate paying lessees can also vote, but must register their intention to vote on the non-residential roll.
 Voting is compulsory.